PHD IN ENVIRONMENTAL AND INFRASTRUCTURE ENGINEERING

-- Technological innovation: methods, criteria and indicators for the performance characterization of infrastructure construction and of maintenance techniques.
+- Technological innovation: methods, criteria and indicators for the performance characterisation of infrastructure construction and maintenance techniques.

-- Applied Geology: hydrogeological risk related to underground excavation in rocks; landslides hazard; identification and management of water resources, pollution problems.
+- Applied Geology: hydrogeological risk related to underground excavation in rocks; danger of landslides; identification and management of water resources, pollution problems.

-Area 03 - Environmental and Hydraulic Engineering and Geomatics
+Area 03 - Environmental Engineering, Hydraulics and Geomatics

-- water supply and treatment technologies, waste water disposal/reuse, biological and physical-chemical technologies for waste water treatment, sludge management and disposal, anaerobic digestion processes;
+- water supply and treatment technologies, waste water disposal/reuse, biological and physico-chemical technologies for waste water treatment, waste water disposal/reuse, sludge management and disposal, anaerobic digestion processes;

 - water quality modelling, knowledge-based decision support systems;

-- minimization and management of solid waste and sludge;
+- minimisation and management of solid waste and sludge;

-- phenomenology of the atmospheric environment and treatment of gas emissions: statistical modelling of air quality data, fine particulate matter in the atmosphere, emissions of micro pollutants from waste incineration, control of organic volatile compounds by bio filtration;
+- phenomenology of the atmospheric environment and treatment of gaseous emissions: statistical modelling of air quality data, fine particulate matter in the atmosphere, emissions of micropollutants from waste incineration, control of organic birds by biofiltration;

-- contaminated land remediation, protection and treatment of groundwater.
+- contaminated land and its remediation, protection and treatment of groundwater.